Effect-TS/effect/.changeset/blue-apples-peel.md

 "@effect/schema": minor
 ---

-- Schema: change `PropertySignature` signature from `PropertySignature<From, FromOptional, To, ToOptional>` to `PropertySignature<To, ToOptional extends "?" | "!", Key extends PropertyKey, From, FromOptional extends "?" | "!", R = never>`
+- Schema: change `PropertySignature` signature from `PropertySignature<From, FromOptional, To, ToOptional>` to `PropertySignature<Key extends PropertyKey, ToToken extends Token, To, FromToken extends Token, From, R = never>`

 - Schema: rename `Class` interface to `ClassSchema`